-Orientation Profit driver Western European timeframe Description Relationship marketing / Relationship managemen keepi good custor mer 1960s to present day Emphasis is placed on the whole relationship between suppliers and customers.
+Orientation Profit driver Western European timeframe Description Relationship marketing / Relationship management Building and keeping good customer relations 1960s to present day Emphasis is placed on the whole relationship between suppliers and customers.
 The aim is to provide the best possible customer service and build customer loyalty.
-Business marketing/ Industrial marketing Building and keeping relationships between organization ; 1980s to present day In this context, marketing takes place between businesses or organizations.
+Business marketing / Industrial marketing Building and keeping relationships between organizations 1980s to present day In this context, marketing takes place between businesses or organizations.
 The product focus lies on industrial goods or capital goods rather than consumer products or end products.
 Different forms of marketing activities, such as promotion, advertising and communication to the customer are used.
-Societal marketing Benefit to society 1990s to present day with curt ilar characteristics to marketing orientation but the added proviso that there will be a ailment of any harmful activities to society, in duct, production, or selling methods.
-Branding Brand value 1980s to present day com this context, "branding" refers to the main apany philosophy and marketing is considered e an instrument of branding philosophy.
+Societal marketing Benefit to society 1990s to present day Similar characteristics to marketing orientation but with the added proviso that there will be a curtailment of any harmful activities to society, in product, production, or selling methods.
+Branding Brand value 1980s to present day In this context, "branding" refers to the main company philosophy and marketing is considered to be an instrument of branding philosophy.